Answers to some of your questions about PHD gear.

 People react differently to cold.
 If you know from experience that you feel it more than most (you tend to sleep cold or you get cold hands/feet very easily), then it’s worth taking this into account when choosing your insulated gear.

-For this very purpose we have whenever possible included a warmer item among the list of choices, beyond the 'typical' specifications.
+For this reason we have whenever possible included a warmer item among the list of choices, beyond the 'typical' specifications.
 And if you feel that even this may not be enough, you can switch to the gear list and choose something even warmer.
-Hands are feet are often the first parts to feel cold.
+Hands and feet are often the first parts to feel cold.
 So even for destinations where you might not think of taking them, such as Elbrus or Kilimanjaro, we have included Down Mitts and Down Boots as optional 'comfort' items.
 They weigh very little and can contribute a lot.